 Strong Families Program

 Keeping It About the Kids is a co-parenting education class for paternity identified parents with minor children.
-Both co-parenting classes are collaboratively taught by Fond du Lac County Family Court and UW-Extension Fond du Lac Family Living Education.
+Both co-parenting classes are collaboratively taught by Fond du Lac County Family Court and Division of Extension Fond du Lac County.
 Both programs help parents learn to keep children from witnessing parental conflict, avoid putting children in the middle, utilize emotionally neutral communication and support the role of the other parent in the child’s life.
 Parents also learn the benefits of having a parenting plan in place.

 Home Alone Program